raskovnik/redditel/readme.md

 The bot runs for five minutes then shuts down.
 You might want to visit https://cron-job.org/en/ and set the time when the bot should run and send the challenges.

 If you can make this readme better, I will happily merge your pull request. \
-If you made it to the end with no errors, say two hail marys and three our fathers.
-If you're not that religious, break your arm patting yourself on the back for a job well done.